O Bêbado e a Equilibrista: Lyrics

 The song begins with both a reference to Chaplin and to a tragedy: "The evening was falling like a viaduct / And a drunk wearing mourning clothes / Reminded me of Carlitos." ("Caía a tarde feito um viaduto / E um bêbado trajando luto / Me lembrou Carlitos").
 Carlitos is the name given in Brazilian Portuguese to Charlie Chaplin's character known in English as The Tramp.
 The falling viaduct refers to the Viaduto da Paulo de Frontin, an overpass in Rio de Janeiro that collapsed in 1971, killing 29 people.

 The lyrics reference three specific people connected to political struggle.
-One verse calls for the return of exiles: "My Brazil dreams of the return of Henfil's brother / with so many people who left." ("Que sonha com a volta do irmão do Henfil / Com tanta gente que partiu.")
-The same verse hears "Marias and Clarisses cry," ("Choram Marias e Clarisses") referring to the families of political prisoners who died in the custody of Brazilian military intelligence: Maria, daughter of metalworker Manoel Fiel Filho, and Clarisse Herzog, wife of journalist Vladimir Herzog.
+One verse calls for the return of exiles: "My Brazil dreams of the return of Henfil's brother / Of so many people who left." ("Que sonha com a volta do irmão do Henfil / Com tanta gente que partiu.")
+The same verse hears "Marias and Clarices cry," ("Choram Marias e Clarices") referring to the families of political prisoners who died in the custody of Brazilian military intelligence: Maria, daughter of metalworker Manoel Fiel Filho, and Clarice Herzog, wife of journalist Vladimir Herzog.
 Both Filho and Herzog were accused of "suspected Communist activities", and were reported to have died by suicide, but were later revealed to have died from torture.

 The song closes with an image of hope as a tightrope walker ("a esperança equilibrista").
 Fernando Muratori Costa, a professor of history at the Federal University of Piauí, wrote a detailed analysis of the lyrics.
 He describes the drunk in the opening verses as an allegory for the Brazilian people, "mourning the repression... [and] walking the tightrope of the repressive regime....
 However, since hope is the tightrope walker, it prevents the people from falling into complete despair." ("o povo brasileiro, de luto pela repressão... andando na corda bamba do regime repressor....
 Contudo, como a esperança é a equilibrista, ela impede que o povo caia em total desalento.")